 The CAPA process from the side of regulatory compliance of both U.S. FDA requirements (21 CFR 820.100) and EU regulatory requirements (ISO 13485, 8.5.2) is one of the most important elements of a Quality Management System (QMS).

-It is essential to develop a system the right way in order to assure QMS effectiveness and minimize the occurrence of irregular findings on regulatory audits.
+It is essential to develop a system the right way to assure QMS effectiveness and minimize irregular findings on regulatory audits.

 Consider the 10 tips to help implement an effective CAPA process: